 - Were all of your resulting impairments noted?

 - Was there enough good evidence to support the claim?

 The majority of claims are denied due to simple mistakes that can lead to months of frustration for you.
 Some insurance companies will try to point out “bad facts” that are on your medical record.
 Bad facts in your records may include:

 - Evidence of drug abuse or alcohol abuse;

 - Notations of work activity after you said your disability started;

 - A doctor notating that you are exaggerating your claim; and/or

 - Inconsistent evidence in your file that you appear to be doing more on a daily basis than you claimed on your LTD application.

 If you feel that bad facts are hurting your case, contact the Ortiz Law Firm.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If your LTD claim has been wrongfully denied, delayed or terminated and you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (866) 853-4512 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied, delayed, or terminated and you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (866) 853-4512 to schedule a free consultation.
+We can help you evaluate your claim to determine if you will be able to access Long Term Disability benefits and how to move forward with the process.